glisak/Rhetos-wiki/RowPermissions-concept.md

 1. **Rule name**
 2. **Filter expression function**
     * This is a function that returns the filter expression: the resulting expression for each record (`item`) returns whether the rule applies to the record or not.
     * The function typically first collects the data that will be used to filter the records, such as a list of business permission that are applied to the current user.
     * The parameter `context` can be used to retrieve the current user's name (`context.UserInfo.UserName`) or access data repositories (`context.Repository.SomeModule.SomeEntity.Query()`, replacing SomeModule and SomeEntity with the actual names).
     * The resulting expression will be translated to an SQL query (WHERE part), therefore it should be made as simple as possible, in order to allow efficient ORM translation.
     * This function is formatted as a lambda expression of type: `Func<Common.ExecutionContext, Expression<Func<TEntity, bool>>>`.

-## 3. Combining multiple rules
+## Combining multiple rules

-### Example requirements
+Example requirements:

 * Each *employee* belongs to a *division*.
 * An employee may read and write (insert/update/delete) the *documents* from his division.